 9 hours a day, 45 hours a week.
 That’s how much of our life we spend on work.
-Just think, you’re spending 26% of your weekly time at your workplace and round 74% is spent on various activities like commuting, sleeping, and Netflix & Chill on weekends, then.
+Just think, you’re spending 26% of your weekly time at your workplace and around 74% is spent on various activities like commuting, sleeping, and Netflix & Chill on weekends, then.

 But, why does that 26 % feel heavier than that 74%?

 There are a lot of ways to deal with each of these issues, but we’re trying a mindful approach to handle these issues.
 Mindfulness not only handles the present, but it also helps you save future issues.
-Our goal for this article is to find the core problem and fix it!
+Our goal in this article is to find the core problem and fix it!

 These are the three problems that we’re discussing in this article:

 - Lack Of Productivity

 Let’s have a look at these issues and try to see how we can deal with them more mindfully.

 40% of the US workers reported that their jobs are extremely stressful, and Work Overload is a major contributor to this bummer.
 Sadly, and maybe unintentionally, we have designed our work culture in such a way that work overload has become a customary factor incorporates.
 Apparently, how we handle the work overload, contributes a lot to our personal progress.

 So, we have to find mindful ways to handle work overload and there are two main factors to deal with it: